 For sheds in a pest-prone area, you might have to bring in a professional service to keep bugs away.
 If larger critters come into the shed, they could damage the building, boxes, or the materials stored inside.

 For books or artwork in a shed, it’s vital to ensure water doesn’t leak in from the roof or floor.
 If you want a climate controlled storage shed, you’ll need to install an air conditioning unit during warm months to maintain a manageable temperature.

-Many storage facilities offer climate-controlled spaces, but you’ll usually need to pay more for the setup.
+Many facilities offer climate-controlled storage units, but you’ll usually need to pay more for the setup.
 However if you live in an area with extreme heat or cold and are storing items that are sensitive to temperature and humidity, self-storage might be your best bet.